 - Dirt built up on the evaporator coil

-The following video is of a window air conditioner unit making ice.
-No matter what type of air conditioning unit you have it is not normal for the air conditioning unit to make ice.
+The following video is of a window unit making ice.
+No matter what type of HVAC unit you have it is not normal for the air conditioning unit to make ice.
 In the video they state the system has a leak.
 This may or may not be true for your frozen air conditioner based upon what is written above.

 More about refrigeration and air conditioners can be found here

 Frozen Air Conditioner – Ice on Air Conditioner